2012–13 Western Sydney Wanderers FC season: Season overview

 On 1 January 2013, Wanderers defeated Melbourne Victory 2–1 with Ono scoring both goals.
 The result saw Wanderers overtake Melbourne Victory for third place in the league.
 On 3 January, defenders Adam D’Apuzzo and Shannon Cole extended their contracts with the club for a further one year until 2014.
 On 6 January, a ten manned Wanderers lost to Central Coast Mariners by a score 0–2 with Trifiro sent off early in the second half.
 On 9 January, Rocky Visconte signed a short-term contract with the club until the end of the season.
 On 13 January, Wanderers bounced back with a 0–2 win over Wellington Phoenix with Topor-Stanley and Haliti scoring.
 On 20 January, Wanderers continued their winning ways, defeating Brisbane Roar 1–2 with goals from Bridge and Hersi.
 On 26 January, Wanderers defeated Melbourne Heart 1–0 with a goal by Ono after Polenz was sent off early in the first half.
-On 3 February, Wanderers defeated Adelaide United 2–4 with goals by from Hersi and one each from Bridge and Poljak.
+On 3 February, Wanderers defeated Adelaide United 2–4 with goals from Hersi and one each from Bridge and Poljak.
 On 9 February, Wanderers defeated Newcastle Jets 2–1 with two goals from Hersi and Bridge.
 The win took Wanderers to second place in the league.
 On 16 February, Wanderers defeated Melbourne Victory 1–2 with goals from La Rocca and Ono.
 On 23 February, Wanderers defeated Perth Glory 1–0 with a goal by Mooy.
 On 2 March, Wanderers defeated Central Coast Mariners 0–1 with a goal by Haliti.
 The win saw Wanderers overtake Central Coast Mariners for first place in the league.
 On 7 March, Josh Barresi signed to the club on a two-year first team professional contract as an injury replacement for Tahj Minniecon.
 On 10 March, Wanderers defeated Wellington Phoenix 2–1 with Ono and Bridge both scoring penalty kicks to set an A-League record of nine straight match wins.
 On 16 March, Wanderers defeated Melbourne Heart 1–3 with two goals from Haliti and one from La Rocca.
 On 22 March, goalkeeper Carlos Saliadarre signed a short-term contract with Wanderers from Blacktown Spartans until the end of the season as an injury replacement for Jerrad Tyson.
 On 23 March, Wanderers broke their 10-game winning streak after a 1–1 draw against Sydney in the third Sydney Derby match of the season in front of a sold out crowd.
 Cole scored Wanderers only goal shortly after Sydney received a red card, with La Rocca also receiving a red card later in the game.
 On 29 March, Wanderers ended their debut A-League season on a high after defeating Newcastle Jets 0–3 with two goals from Bridge and one from Visconte.
 The win secured Wanderers first place in the league, with the team winning the Premiers' Plate, as well as an A-League Finals position and a 2014 AFC Champions League spot.